sst/guide/_chapters/call-the-create-api.md

 layout: post
 title: Call the Create API
 date: 2017-01-23 00:00:00
 description: To let users create a note in our React.js app, we need to connect our form to our serverless API backend.
-We are going to use our API Gateway helper to make the request by passing in the Cognito User Pool user token.
+We are going to use our API Gateway helper to make the request.
 context: frontend
 code: frontend
 comments_id: 48